dongido001/flask-vue-example/README.md

     $ flask run
     ```

-This will start a server that is running at http://localhost:5000/ (You don't need to worry about this, Vue already knows about it and will connect to it authomaticall.
+This will start a server that is running at http://localhost:5000/ (You don't need to worry about this, Vue already knows about it and will connect to it automatically.
 You should also leave it running while you develop)

 ### For production